bingeli1212/nitrile-preview/doc/DOC-styles.md

 + group:<string>

-  This option holds a string that is the name of an existing group that have been previously defined.
-Setting this attribute allows a group of styles associated with that group to be applied instantly to the element.
+  This attribute holds a string that is the name of an existing group that have been previously defined.
+Setting this attribute allows for this element to inherit all properties associated with that group.
+If the group ID specified isn't an existing group then this attribute value is ignored.

+  The Diagram bundle define a group by the "group" command.